 Recently his research has focused on chronic pain, one of the most common problems seen in primary care.
-His work in this area examines the impact of treating depression and anxiety on pain, assesses stepped care to optimize pain care effectiveness, tests novel methods to reduce race and socio-economic disparities in pain care and evaluates telecare management of chronic musculoskeletal pain.
+His work in this area examines the impact of treating depression and anxiety on pain, assesses stepped care to optimize pain and mental health care effectiveness, tests novel collaborative and telecare management.

 chronic pain | patient-reported outcome measure | symptom evaluation/management | mental health in primary care